 There are two common types of esophageal cancer.

-- Squamous cell carcinoma occurs when the cancer starts in the flat, thin cells that make up the lining of the esophagus.
+Squamous cell carcinoma occurs when cancer starts in the flat, thin cells that make up the lining of the esophagus.
 This form most often appears in the top or middle of the esophagus, but it can appear anywhere.

-- Adenocarcinoma occurs when cancer starts in the glandular cells of the esophagus that are responsible for production of fluids such as mucus.
+Adenocarcinoma occurs when cancer starts in the glandular cells of the esophagus that are responsible for the production of fluids such as mucus.
 Adenocarcinomas are most common in the lower portion of the esophagus.

-- weight loss without trying
+- unintentional weight loss